 You have got to stay in control of the day.
 And here’s what I mean.
 You can’t be scared to ask for things or to tell people they are running out of time to get the shots they want.
 This wedding is not the time to be quiet and introverted.

 You have to make sure people are staying on time, you have to be confident in asking people to move out of the shot or talk louder to get family members to hear you.
 Your client paid you not just for beautiful photos, but also to run the photograph time smoothly for them so they can enjoy their wedding.

 Preparing with all of the tips I mentioned above will help tremendously, just remember to bring that confidence on the day of.

 I get it, this is your first wedding and I’m sure you aren’t charging that much so it feels painful to pay for a good second shooter.
 For my first wedding, I only charged $500 and I actually lost money because of how much money I spent on education and lenses and paying for a really good second shooter.

 Here’s why you’ll need one.
 You’re likely going into your first wedding thinking, you’re so nervous, you don’t want to mess up their day and you don’t want to miss anything.
 When you hire a second shooter and get one that’s good it gives you more confidence because you know you’re not going to miss any of the photos.

 You’ll have way more confidence and you can be sure that the couple who hired you is going to love everything that comes their way.

 So there you have it!
 We’ve just gone over 10 amazing tips to help you kill it on your first wedding.
-If you’re looking for extra guidance in this area or just don’t know where to start, I’ve created a free masterclass The 4 Step Method to Booked Out to learn how to build a profitable and sustainable photography business that allows you to hit $10k months with ease.
+If you’re looking for extra guidance in this area or just don’t know where to start, I’ve created a free masterclass: The 4 Secrets To Booked Out With Luxury Weddings to learn how to build a profitable and sustainable photography business that allows you to hit $10k months with ease.
 It’s totally FREE and only requires 90 minutes of your time.